cqfn/rio/README.md

 Publisher<ByteBuffer> content = new File(Paths.get("/tmp/my/file.txt")).content();
 ```

-The file will be read on demand (`request` method of `Subscription`) with all respect to backpressue.
+The file will be read on demand with all respect to backpressure.
 This default implementation uses 8 kilobytes buffer to read the file.

 To tune the buffer allocation strategy use overloaded `Publisher<ByteBuffer> read(Buffers buffers)` method,